 - Provide students with opportunities to prepare for the licensure examination

-The first examination that master’s students take is the “Clinical Mental Health Counseling Pre-Practicum Examination” or the “School Counseling Pre-Practicum Examination”.
-Pre-Practicum Examinations are to be taken after all prerequisite coursework is completed (in full).
-Pre-Practicum Examinations cover only the courses that are prerequisite to each program’s practicum course.
-Pre-Practicum Examinations are to be successfully completed in order to enter the Practica course and experience (for CMHC students this is CMHC: Practicum I).
+The first examination that master’s students take is the “Clinical Mental Health Counseling Pre-Practicum Examination” or the “School Counseling Pre-Practicum Examination.”
+Pre-practicum examinations are to be taken after all prerequisite coursework is completed (in full).
+Pre-practicum examinations cover only the courses that are prerequisite to each program’s practicum course.
+Pre-practicum examinations are to be successfully completed in order to enter the practicum course and experience (for CMHC students this is CMHC: Practicum I).

-The second examination that master’s students take is the “Clinical Mental Health Counseling Comprehensive Examination” or the “School Counseling Comprehensive Examination” depending on which program you are enrolled.
-Comprehensive Examinations are to be taken at the end of the first semester of internship and will cover all required (non-elective) coursework in the program, including course content covered in your respective Pre-Practicum Examination (please see program specific prospectus).
-Comprehensive Examinations must be successfully completed in order to graduate.
+The second examination that master’s students take is the “Clinical Mental Health Counseling Comprehensive Examination” or the “School Counseling Comprehensive Examination” depending on which program you are enrolled in.
+Comprehensive examinations are to be taken at the end of the first semester of internship and will cover all required (non-elective) coursework in the program, including course content covered in your respective Pre-Practicum Examination (please see program specific prospectus).
+Comprehensive examinations must be successfully completed in order to graduate.